Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Conclusion

 \section{Conclusion}

-We have demonstrated that the channel estimation task in multi-user machine-type communication setting amounts to the reconstruction of a vector with a simple instance of a hierarchical sparse structure, namely $(s,\sigma)$-sparsity.
-Furthermore, in a slightly simplified version of the CCRA protocol the measurement map can be regarded to be partial Fourier measurements.
-For the efficient recovery of $(s,\sigma)$-sparse vectors a variant of {\HTP} algorithm, the {\HiHTP}, was formulated.
+In this paper, efficient recovery of $(s,\sigma)$-sparse vectors using a variant of {\HTP}, namely the {\HiHTP} algorithm, was formulated.
 The {\HiHTP} algorithm analytically and numerically proves itself more succesful in the recovery in terms of the sampling complexity compared to established compressed sensing methods.
-At the same time, it is computationaly not more expensive than the original {\HTP} algorithm.
+At the same time, it is computationally not more expensive than the original {\HTP} algorithm.
 The same strategy can be applied to the larger class of hierarchical sparse signals with multiple nested levels of groupings and different sparsities associated to each group.
+We have also demonstrated the relevance of considering such sparsity structures in several recent applications.

-It is also straight-forward to include a collaborative, jointly-sparse extension of the hierarchical sparse structure in the algorithm, where different copies or blocks of a signal have the same sparsity pattern.
+It is straight-forward to include a collaborative, jointly-sparse extension of the hierarchical sparse structure in the algorithm, where different copies or blocks of a signal have the same sparsity pattern.
 To this end, the thresholding operator has to be evaluated on the $\ell_2$-norm of the entries that share the same sparsity structure.
-In this way, the slightly more general setting originally investigated in refs.\ \cite{SprechmannEtAl:2010, SprechmannEtAl:2011} can be incorporated in the {\HiHTP} algorithm.
+In this way, the slightly more general setting originally investigated in Refs.\ \cite{SprechmannEtAl:2010, SprechmannEtAl:2011} can be incorporated in the {\HiHTP} algorithm.

-In this work, bounds on generalised RIP constants for hierarchical sparse structures were derived for Gaussian measurements.
+In this work, bounds on generalized RIP constants for hierarchical sparse structures were derived for Gaussian measurements.
 It is an interesting open question to find similar results for other measurement ensembles such as partial Fourier measurements.
 Especially, for an information theoretic analysis of the CCRA framework using {\HiHTP} for the channel estimation task such results are of essential importance.

+Furthermore, we have shown that a Kronecker product $\vec A \otimes \vec B$ has the HiRIP property as soon as its components exhibit the RIP.
+The analogous result holds for Kronecker products with multiple factors and multi-level hierarchically sparse vectors.
+This is in contrast to the standard $s$-RIP, where each component needs to have the $s$-RIP.
+The framework can be directly applied to derive recovery guarantees for a variety of applications, e.g. in massive machine-type communications, massive MIMO settings, and more generally sparse matrix sketching.